Sema4AI/actions/action_server/docs/guides/06-package.md

 ```

 Note: using `action-server package build` with the `package.yaml` above will
-create a `.zip` named: `crm-automation-0.2.3.zip` in the current directory.
+create a `.zip` named: `crm-automation.zip` in the current directory.

 # Extracting zip with Action Package:

-To extract the Action Package from the `crm-automation-0.2.3.zip`
+To extract the Action Package from the `crm-automation.zip`
 previously created, it's possible to use:

-`action-server package extract crm-automation-0.2.3.zip --output-dir=v023`
+`action-server package extract crm-automation.zip --output-dir=v023`

 Note: if `--output-dir` is not given, the current directory will be used.